wonderofme/si3-swarm-V1/README.md

 ## Support

-For issues and questions, please open an issue on GitHub or contact the SI<3> team.
+For issues and questions, please open an issue on GitHub or contact the SI<3> team at tech@si3.space.